dugger/webvtt-player-ts/README.md

 ## OHMS Metadata Track

-*webvtt-player* can also display a WebVTT metadata track.
+*webvtt-player-ts* can also display a WebVTT metadata track.
 The metadata object is modeled after the [OHMS Indexing system](http://ohda.matrix.msu.edu/2014/11/indexing-interviews-in-ohms/).

 Fields supported: